 Basically, you can find almost every health benefit in spinach!
 It is low in Saturated Fat and very low in Cholesterol.
 It is also a good source of Niacin and Zinc, and a very good source of Dietary Fiber, Protein, Vitamin A, Vitamin C, Vitamin E, Vitamin K, Thiamin, Riboflavin, Vitamin B6, Folate, Calcium, Iron, Magnesium, Phosphorus, Potassium, Copper, and Manganese.
 (Source)

-Now if that alone that doesn’t convince that you need this superfood in your diet, keep reading!
+Now if that alone doesn’t convince you that you need this superfood in your diet, keep reading!